How Do I Continue Socializing My Puppy With Other Dogs?

 Avoiding Punishment

 While positive reinforcement is crucial during the socialization process, it is equally important to avoid punishment.
-Punishing your puppy for undesirable behavior or reacting negatively to their interactions with other dogs can create fear and anxiety, hindering their socialization progress.
+Punishing your puppy for undesirable behavior or reacting negatively to their interactions with other dogs can create fear and anxiety, hindering their socialization .
 Instead, focus on redirecting their attention to more appropriate behaviors and rewarding them when they display positive behavior.
 By avoiding punishment and seeking positive alternatives, you are creating a supportive and nurturing environment for your puppy to learn and grow socially.

 4. Gradually Increase Exposure